syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires when node drag start successfully.
+Fires when the node drag is started successfully.

 <table class="params">